qmk/qmk_firmware/keyboards/synthlabs/solo/keymaps/iidx/readme.md

-# Gamepad Synth Labs Solo Layout
+# IIDX Synth Labs Solo Layout

 This keymap is intended for usage as a gamepad for [beatmania IIDX INFINITAS](https://p.eagate.573.jp/game/infinitas/2/index.html).